Final Girls: Synopsis

+Quincy realizes that Joe hadn't been the killer.
+At that moment, Coop breaks in the room and shoots Tina, seemingly dead.
+Coop admits to having psychopathic tendencies and killing Lisa and the original Samantha Boyd.
+Quincy momentarily fools him into believing she loves him before stabbing him to death as he attempts to strangle her, and Tina is revealed to be alive still.

+Months later, Quincy gets a SURVIVOR tattoo to match Tina's.
+News breaks of a massacre with only one teenage girl, Hayley, surviving.
+With the media already dubbing Hayley a new Final Girl, Quincy flies out to meet her, and help her work through her trauma of becoming a Final Girl like Lisa had once tried to do for her.

 Development

 Ritter came up with the book's premise while watching Halloween on Halloween.
 He began to wonder what life would be like for a Final Girl years after the initial event, questioning "Do they think about it every day?
 Do they try to forget it?
 Can they ever truly trust anyone?".
 He briefly debated making it a YA novel, but decided against it.

 Release

 Final Girls was released under the penname of Riley Sager, a gender neutral name.
 In later press coverage of the novel and author, media outlets noted that the official author website lacked an author photo and did not use gender pronouns when discussing Sager.
 Ritter and his agent chose to do this because "since we were looking for a new publisher, one could argue that editors would be willing to go with someone who had a clean slate, rather than a critically acclaimed author with a spotty sales record."

 Final Girls was first published in hardback and ebook format on July 11, 2017, through Dutton.
 An audiobook adaptation narrated by Erin Bennett was released simultaneously through Penguin Audio.
 The novel was released in paperback on January 23, 2018, also through Dutton.